agoodshort/dotfiles/README.md

 - [ ] Review vim XDG location
 - [ ] Add VSCode config to share how vim keybindings works
 - [ ] Review the PowerToys config
+- [ ] Using Scoop and Chocolatey as package manager (prioritze Scoop)